Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ### External API Stretch

-A registered toll operator user should be able to:
+Allow a registered troll toll operator user to:

 - See real live traffic data for each bridge
 - See how the traffic data influences how much troll money can be made at each bridge (this will replace the estimate in the MVP)

 ### Stretchier Stretch

-A registered toll operator user should be able to:
+Allow a registered troll toll operator user to:

 - Analyze toll collection trends based on different times of the day through visualisations.
 - Identify peak hours for each bridge to maximize revenue through visualisation.